Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

 - The action can be one of the following:
   - Notification using Simple Notification Service
   - Auto Scaling action
-    - By specifying an EC2 Auto Scaling action, the EC2 Auto Scaling service can add or remove EC2 instances in response to changing demand.
+    - By specifying an EC2 Auto Scaling action, the EC2 Auto Scaling service can add or remove EC2 instances in response to changing demand.
   - EC2 action
     - If you’re monitoring a specific instance that’s having a problem, you can use an EC2 action to stop, terminate, or recover the instance.